benshimonz/V1/README.md

 The **dateframe** and **datetimeframe** data types are composite data types that represent time frames.
 Each has two sub-properties: _since_ and _till_.
 For _dateframe_ - the two sub-properties are of type _date_, and for _datetimeframe_ - the two sub-properties are of type _datetime_.

-Person's name is a composite property as well.
+Person's name is a composite property.

 This schema and the queries will serve us to demonstrate the power of the V1 language.